ABC Staff Strike Causes Major Disruption and Switch to BBC Programming

 Key Facts

-- More than 2,000 Australian Broadcasting Corporation (ABC) staff have walked off the job for a 24-hour strike.
+- More than 2,000 ABC staff walked off the job for the first time in two decades.

-- ABC services across television, radio, and digital platforms are relying on BBC World Service and repeat programming during the strike.
+- ABC services across television, radio, and digital switched to BBC World Service and repeat programming during the strike.

-- ABC managing director Hugh Marks stated the broadcaster will not back down on staff demands despite the disruption.
+- ABC managing director Hugh Marks stated the broadcaster would not back down on staff demands despite the disruption.

 What Happened